RafaGago/base_library/readme.md

 * The famous BSD data structures (lists and trees).

 * A futex + atomics semaphore based on the Monotonic clock for Linux (POSIX doesn't provide this).

-* Wrappers for atomics and threads (adding as needed).
+* Wrappers for atomics.

+* Wrappers for thread manipulation (adding as needed).
+As of now mutexes and condition variables aren't wrapped (I personally try to code multithreaded applications either by message passing (through lock-free queues) or by using cooperative scheduling).

+Everything tries to be very lightweight and comprised of "static inline" func- tions and generating macros, but unfortunately on some instances this isn't possible.

+It depends on the platform which functions aren't "static inline".
+It is recommended to use this library as a static library.

 2. (noblock) Non (OS) blocking queues
 -------------------------------------